Power Bicycle

 Negatives

-The drawback to friction drive kits is that they are small capacity, high revving motors, with low torque.
-Friction drive motors can help push the bike to around 15 MPH.
-Friction drive motors lose traction in wet weather, or when trying to power the bike up hills where riders are looking for most help.
+Friction drive engines can help push the bike to around 15 MPH, however, they lose traction in wet weather, or when trying to power the bike up hills.

 Reliability